 Sure, a little bit of a smell is normal and will wear off—but that smell makes you ill, you don’t want it in your home.

-Whatever brand you go with, make sure their products are tested and certified before you purchase them.
+Here are some of our top picks for the best low-VOC vinyl flooring brands.
+And remember, whatever brand you go with, make sure their products are tested and certified before you purchase them.

 Installing Low-VOC Vinyl Flooring